What is Writer’s Block and How Can You Beat It? Seven Crucial Things to Try

 Some writers are quite scathing about the idea of writer’s block, thinking it’s just a type of laziness or procrastination, where you’d rather be staring at a blank page than writing.
 They’ll tell you that “plumbers don’t get plumber’s block”, after all.

-I think this is a distinctly unhelpful analogy!
-Plumbers aren’t generally doing it for fun, but for money—and while plumbing requires a whole lot of skill, it’s not really a creative endeavour like writing.
+This isn’t a terribly helpful analogy.
+Plumbers aren’t working for fun, but for money—and while plumbing requires a whole lot of skill, it’s not really a creative endeavour like writing.

 Other writers accept that sometimes you might not feel like writing, but they think you should just push on forward, regardless.
 Here’s how Sarah Kennedy puts it: